haydenwalker980/dtel/docs/VIP-Number.md

 ## Options
 You can find your newly enabled VIP options in the `*411` menu.<br/>
-_Note that only someone with the Manage Server permission can access these options_
+_Note that only someone with the Manage Server permission can access these options._

 [guildInvite]: https://discord.gg/qRVxY55